How to prepare your accounting system for SBIR awards and follow-on contracts

 Whether you’re using a web-based timekeeping system with alerts and internal controls, or an old-fashioned pen and ink method, it’s vital that you and your employees adhere to adequate, accurate timekeeping procedures.
 A key element of an acceptable timekeeping system is the independent responsibility of the employee in maintaining his/her own timesheet.
 Realistically, this may take some getting used to.
 Time should be entered daily, for everyone in the company.
 All hours worked should be recorded, whether paid or not, even if more than 8 hours.
 Employees should be regularly reminded of the timekeeping policies and procedures.
 Getting your team into a new timekeeping routine early helps ensure you have the proper documentation to substantiate costs and your indirect rates.

-Exclude Unallowable Costs
+3. Exclude Unallowable Costs

 Contractors should be familiar with FAR 31.205 and be prepared to demonstrate an understanding of which costs are unallowable.
-It’s worth noting that in addition to the FAR guidelines, some SBIR/STTR agencies have supplemental regulations for certain costs, which can mean either more limits or greater allowability.
+It’s worth noting that in addition to the FAR guidelines, the terms of the contract may further define allowability and some SBIR/STTR agencies have supplemental regulations for certain costs, which can mean either more limits or greater allowability.